h5bp/server-configs-nginx/README.md

 ### As a reference

-To use as reference requires no special installation steps, download/checkout the repository to a convenient location and adapt your existing nginx configuration incorporating the desired functionality from this repository.
+To use as reference requires no special installation steps, download/checkout the repository to a convenient location and adapt your existing Nginx configuration incorporating the desired functionality from this repository.

 ### Directly

-To use directly, replace the nginx config directory with this repository. for example:
+To use directly, replace the Nginx config directory with this repository. for example:

 ```shell
 nginx stop